I am Rush Limbaugh, doing what I was born to do, hosting for life.

 Well, can you imagine putting New York Times reporters in jail?

-Except the president didn't do that.
+Except the president didn't do that?

 Sorry, a prosecutor they asked for did.

-Can you imagine the president doing oh God, folks, folks?
+Can you imagine the president doing?

-I would, I would, I can't tell you what I would do if the president decided to put the press in jail.
+Folks, I can't tell you what I would do if the president decided to put the press in jail.

 We are in the midst of a war.

-And when you understand that everything changes, if you don't have a historical context for these kinds of things, if you think history began the day you were born, and so nothing that has happened outside your lifetime is irrelevant, you're not going to understand the important things about the country's past and preserving our country's future.
+If you don't have a historical context for these kinds of things, if you think history began the day you were born, and so nothing that has happened outside your lifetime is irrelevant, you're not going to understand the important things about the country's past and preserving our country's future.

-In this business of going to war to protect civil liberties that Tim Russert's been on the past couple days, the Supreme Court has made clear that at a time of war, the president has inherent powers to protect national security.
+In this business of going to war to protect civil liberties that Tim Russert's been on the past couple days, Supreme Court has made clear that at a time of war, the president has inherent powers to protect national security.

 That's why there's one commander-in-chief and not 535 of them.